jonnyVarn/ATM/README.txt

-This is a ATM in terminal.
+This is a ATM simulator in a terminal.
 Nothing fancy.